 Our last day for our trip in Japan is finally coming to our senses.
-We all know we shouldn’t miss Fushimi Inari Shrine and if we push all ourselves to explore it in the day, I’m sure we’ll just fail or we’ll get burnt out.
-So later that night, we all decided to do a bike adventure and tour to the infamous Fushimi Inari Taisha.
+We all know we shouldn’t miss Fushimi Inari Shrine and if we push all ourselves to explore it in the day, I’m sure we’ll just fail or we’ll get burnt out early.
+So later that night, we all decided to do a bike adventure and tour to the famous Fushimi Inari Taisha.

 In the middle of our bike trip, a police mobile came close by.
 We thought that Kim, who had been biking fast and outside the biking lane, was about to be questioned as to why she was biking outside the specified lane.
 Frani, who slowed down from biking went a little nervous about that small police mobile act.
 Luckily, the officer probably just looked at us and wondered what were we doing and why are we biking in the dark of the night.
 Phew!

 After roughly 1 hour and a half, we are so close to Fushimi Inari.
 We passed by many schools, houses, the Gion District, stores, dark streets, we even went through a small alley under the bridge just to get to the other side of the street.
 We also crossed a train railing and the good thing was, that crossroad was open.
 We passed by an unknown street and everything was new to us.
 It was also drizzling so we’re sort of wet when we arrived in Fushimi Inari.
 It was cold, very cold, that we didn’t get to perspire so much from all those biking we’ve done.

 Alas, we arrived!
 The shrine was empty.
 Nobody was there except us.
 A different kind of feeling.
 Like we’re the only people in the world and that we were welcome by Inari, but at night.
 It was dim, there were lights, but they are not enough to illuminate everything.